Copy text vs copy media (Pro)

 - slide snapshots

-Instead of pasting a bunch of separate images (and hoping you did not miss one), Smart Context compiles the relevant visuals into a single image and puts it on your clipboard alongside the text context.
+Instead of pasting a bunch of separate images and hoping you did not miss one, Smart Context compiles the relevant visuals into a single image and puts that image on your clipboard.

-The recording above shows the full loop end-to-end.
+The recording above shows the media-copy loop end-to-end.

 1) Prepare the note (make the media reachable)